FANNY-20/The_FANNY_protocol_V0.1/README.md

 The technology could help to minimize the impact and to facilitate living in this kind sustainable context.

+# What we propose :

+Our  protocol allows to alert who was in a narrow contact with a positive covid-19 patient until 15 days after.
+This protocol focused on a maximum of decentralization,  processing distribution and information division regarding this below objectives :

+1. Anonymity
+2. Privacy
+3. Accessibility
+4. Reliability
+5. Availability

 We thought about a solution of course should be improved but it's probably an interesting alternative.

 --> This alternative is on an X11 license and each contribution is welcome.
 The source codebase is coming.